 Dimension fill is available for dimensions with yes/no values, tiered values, and most date types.
 It can also be applied to any dimension based on a list of values, via the

-Dimension fill will turn on automatically for queries that run with a single dimension and/or a single pivot.
+Dimension fill will turn on automatically for queries that run with a single dimension and/or a single pivot, just as long as you haven’t applied filters to any measures.

 Drilling Into Visualizations